syncfusion/ej2-javascript-docs/src/circulargauge/circular-gauge/gauge-dimensions.md

 import { CircularGauge } from '@syncfusion/ej2-circulargauge';
 let gauge: CircularGauge = new CircularGauge({
-    // Width and height for gauge in percentage
+    // Width and height for gauge in percentage.
     width: '80%', height: '50%'
 }, '#element');